2023 CFOG Annual Essay Contest for High School Students

 – – – – – – – – – – – – – – – – –

-“The Stories Behind the Biggest Stories of 2020”
+“The Stories Behind the Big Stories of 2022”

-For the fifth year, the Connecticut Foundation for Open Government convened a panel of top Connecticut journalists discussing how they landed the major news stories of 2020.
+For the seventh year, the Connecticut Foundation for Open Government held a panel discussion of top Connecticut journalists telling how they landed the major news stories in the state in the past year.

 – – – – – – – – – – – – – – – – –